 Step 4 - Design for conversion, not decoration

 Product sheets, collection descriptions, and content pages are not tasks to be done "after development."
-They determine both natural referencing and conversion rate.
+They condition both natural referencing and the conversion rate.
 In 2026, an effective product sheet answers three questions simultaneously: it convinces a human, it is readable by Google robots, and it is understandable and citable by generative AIs.
 This is the triple imperative of e-commerce content in 2026.

 Step 6 - Configure CRM and email marketing tools before launch